macmist/Android-AccountFollowUp/README.md

     * Possility to view an account details by clicking on it
     * Better display
     * Toast messages now available in french
+    * Add a trigger that changes account amount when inserting an entry in transaction

 ## Screenshots
 (will change in time)